 Vanier was a Canadian who founded L'Arche, an international federation of communities spread over thirty-seven countries who cared for people with developmental disabilities.
 In 1971, Vanier with Marie-Hélène Mathieu founded Faith and Light, which serves people with disability and their families.
 Vanier continued to live as a member of the original L’Arche community in Trosly-Breuil, France, until his death in 2019.

-After a career in the Navy, he completed a PhD in philosophy from the Institut Catholique de Paris.
-His doctoral thesis was on Aristotle and was published as Happiness as principle and end of Aristotelian ethics (1966).
-He taught philosophy at St Michael’s College, University of Toronto, but left academia in 1964, seeking a more spiritual ministry.

 Vanier formed a friendship with a Dominican priest Fr Thomas Philippe, and became aware of the plight of thousands of people institutionalised with developmental disabilities.
 Vanier invited two men with disabilities, Raphael Simi and Philippe Seux, to leave the institutions where they resided and live with him in a village in France.
 Their time together led to the establishment of L'Arche at Trosly-Breuil.
 Since that beginning a network of 150 L'Arche communities has been established in thirty-eight countries.
 In 1968, Vanier gave a Faith and Sharing retreat in Mary Lake, Ontario, the first of many retreats.

 Over the years Vanier wrote 30 books on religion, disability, normality, success and tolerance.
 He received many honours in his lifetime.
 In many respects Vanier led an exemplary life and accomplished an improvement in living conditions for countless people with disabilities.
 He led by choice of lifestyle.